Practical Tips on How to Overcome Masturbation Addiction

 How to stop a masturbation addiction?

-You can stop a masturbation addiction in a few ways:
+One can stop masturbation addiction in a few ways:

-- Stop punishing yourself and don’t be despondent
+- Stop punishing oneself and don’t be despondent

-- Remove triggers that tempt you to masturbate
+- Remove triggers that tempt one to masturbate

-- Find other outlets for your time and energy
+- Find other outlets for one’s time and energy

 - Be persistent and patient